walter-a-jablonowski/iol/README.md

 # "Internet of links"

 Similar url shortener.
 Generates 4-digit alphanum codes for an url.
 Put on papers.
-Input the code the form and filter the list.
+Input the code from papers in the form and filter.
 The URL shows up.
-Thus: you can link simple paper with the internet.
+Thus: you can link simple papers with the internet.

 Standalone version uses no backend.
 Data is added inside a script tag as json.